soCzech/ShowHowTo/README.md

 ## Dataset
+You can download the ShowHowTo dataset using the `download_dataset.sh` script.
+To also download the image sequences from our servers, you need username and password.
+You can obtain it by sending an email to *tomas.soucek at cvut dot cz* specifying your name and affiliation.
+Please use your institutional email (i.e., not gmail, etc.).

+You can also extract the dataset from the raw original videos with the following steps.

 1. **Download the HowTo100M videos and the ShowHowTo prompts**
    - The list of all video ids for both the train set and test set can be found [here](https://data.ciirc.cvut.cz/public/projects/2024ShowHowTo/dataset/).
    - For each video, the `keyframes.json` file contains information on which video frames are part of the dataset.